Dennois91/ipsc_match_finder/README.md

 # ipsc_match_finder
-In this project I will attempt to grab all upcoming currently registered matches from ipsc.org, load them into a new DB and create more filters for finding a match.
+In this project I will attempt to grab all upcoming currently registered ipsc matches world wide, load them into a new DB and create more filters for finding a match.
 Lastly I will create a GUI to use the program.

+Cecklist
+Setup Jsoup to scrape matches /done
+Persist to MySql db /done

+Add every match onto a map.
+Refactor scrape to scrape match details on every match srcaped and add minimum round,fee,days to ipscmatch table for more detaild search options.
+Add proxys to avoid rate limit for initial scrape.

+Create GUI
+Add filters,
+Maximum fee,
+Minimum rounds,
+Minimum number of stages,
+Days of competition,
+Within range of user,
+Dicipline,